Géza Anda

 Géza Anda ([ˈɡeːzɒ ˈɒndɒ]; 19 November 1921 – 13 June 1976) was a Swiss-Hungarian pianist.
 A celebrated interpreter of classical and romantic repertoire, particularly noted for his performances and recordings of Mozart, he was also considered to be a tremendous interpreter of Beethoven, Schumann, Brahms and Bartók.
 In his heyday he was regarded as an amazing artist, possessed of a beautiful, natural and flawless technique that gave his concerts a unique quality.
 Most of his recordings were made on the Deutsche Grammophon label.

-Biography

-Early years
+Early years and education

 Géza Anda was born in 1921 in Budapest.
 He studied with Imre Stefaniai and Imre Keéri-Szántó, then became a pupil of Ernst von Dohnányi and Zoltán Kodály at the Franz Liszt Academy in Budapest.
 In 1940 he won the Liszt Prize, and in the next year, he made an international name for himself with his performance of Brahms's Piano Concerto No. 2.
 In 1941, he also made his debut with the Berlin Philharmonic under Wilhelm Furtwängler, who dubbed him "troubadour of the piano."
 In 1943, he settled in Switzerland.
-He was married to Hortense Bührle, daughter of Emil Georg Bührle (owner Schweiz.
-Werkzeugmaschinenfabrik and art collector), Zürich.